Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 ## Integrating Your Code with Callbacks

-Integrating your code requires implementing a callback that `Trainer` would trigger in the equivalent areas inside SG's training pipeline.
+Integrating your code requires implementing a callback that `Trainer` would trigger in the proper phases inside SG's training pipeline.

 So let's first get familiar with `super_gradients.training.utils.callbacks.base_callbacks.Callback` class.